kaisermann/svelte-i18n/docs/Getting Started.md

 #### 2. Adding locale dictionaries

-There are two different ways of adding a new dicitonary of messages to a certain locale:
+There are two different ways of adding a new dictionary of messages to a certain locale:

 ##### 2.1 Synchronous